azriel91/peace/doc/src/learning_material/why_rust/expressive/expressive_summary.md

 <div style="font-size: 1.5em;">

-1. How easy is it to:
+1. Expressiveness is a measure of how easy it is to:
-    - Take a design and implement the code?
+    1. Take a design and map it to code.
-    - Read code, and understand what it is doing?
+    2. Read code, and understand what it represents.

-2. Rust allows you to write concise code that retains clarity.
+2. Rust has constructs to make it easy to model things in code.

 </div>